apache/accumulo-examples/docs/compactionStrategy.md

 ```bash
 $ accumulo rfile-info <rfile>
 ```
-Details about the rfile will be printed and the compression type should match the type used in the compaction...
+Details about the rfile will be printed.
+The compression type should match the type used in the compaction.

 ```bash
 Meta block     : RFile.index